baumer-lab/fertile/README.md

 There are several functions allowing you to run checks on project reproducibility.

-The function `check()` runs 15 different tests to check your project for reproduciblity, and provides a summary of checks that you passed as well as ones to work on and how to improve them.
+The function `proj_check()` runs 15 different tests to check your project for reproduciblity, and provides a summary of checks that you passed as well as ones to work on and how to improve them.
 Each of these checks can also be run individually.

-`check_some()` will complete a selection of the checks run by `check()`, specified by the user through a `dplyr::select`-style statement.
+`check_some()` will complete a selection of the checks run by `proj_check()`, specified by the user through a `dplyr::select`-style statement.

 ``` r
 check_some("tests/testthat/project_miceps", contains("tidy"), ends_with("root"), has_only_used_files)